Pauras022/Mini-Shell-in-C/README.md

 *Minishell does work for multiple number of arguments in single command line, *Redirection operations >,<,>>,<< can be used.
 *Single Piping between commands can be used.
 *history.txt file is created in current directory to store history.

-*One anomaly is there , sometimes if you type exit command right after history command then you will have to type exit command once more to exit from the minishell.